The API Versioning Trap

 Capital Sin

 Our V8 API represented a major step for our backend infrastructure.
-Indeed, V8 marked the transition from our former Ruby on Rails backend, to the current Go dominance.
-Practically speaking, it means that a team of Ruby engineers embraced a new language, quite young back in 2012.
-Moving from an interpreted to a strongly typed language can be challenging, in particular speaking of a quite opinionated languages like Ruby and Go.
-We moved from an extreme like Ruby, probably one of the most implicit languages that can look like magic for newbies, to Go that is one of the languages the most advocating for explicitness.
+Indeed, V8 marked the transition from our former Ruby on Rails backend to the current Go dominance.
+Practically speaking, it means that a team of Ruby engineers embraced a new language quite young back in 2012.
+Moving from an interpreted to a strongly typed language can be challenging, in particular, speaking of quite opinionated languages like Ruby and Go.
+We moved from an extreme like Ruby, probably one of the most implicit languages that can look like magic for newbies, to Go, which is one of the languages that most advocate for explicitness.

 Go delivered on promises, allowing us to scale our infrastructure up to these days.
-Performance is not the only aspect to take into account when dealing with a growing codebase tough.
+Performance is not the only aspect to take into account when dealing with a growing codebase, though.
 In terms of structure and code design, V8 API was… arguably sub-optimal, to the point the team quickly started implementing an improved version 9 a couple of years later.

 Over the following ten years, V8 and V9 coexisted for a number of reasons, making the deprecation of the old version harder and harder.
 V8 became deeply integrated not only with our internal systems but also with numerous external applications used by our customers.

-Every new feature and change we worked on during this period required updates both to V8 and V9 endpoints, while keeping V8 interface unaffected.
-Such a persistent dependency is a massive burden for engineers, that doesn’t affect only velocity but also the happiness dealing with changes.
+Every new feature and change we worked on during this period required updates both to V8 and V9 endpoints while keeping the V8 interface unaffected.
+Such a persistent dependency is a massive burden for engineers that doesn’t affect only velocity but also the happiness of dealing with changes.

 Complexity of Dependencies